10,000 signatures reached

 116 sq km has a canopy cover of over 70%)

-Parsa Open Cast Mine, a unit of The Rajasthan Rajya Vidyut Utpadan Nigam Ltd(RVUNL) under Adani group is going forward to clear this dense forest for purpose of coal mining impacting several villages and wiping out the densest forests in Central India.
+Parsa Open Cast Mine, a unit of The Rajasthan Rajya Vidyut Utpadan Nigam Ltd(RVUNL) with Adani group as mine developer and operator is going forward to clear this dense forest for purpose of coal mining impacting several villages and wiping out the densest forests in Central India.

 In 2009, the entire area was termed as a “No-Go Area” or mining because of its rich forest cover(1) by Ministry of Environment and Forest(MOEF).
 The current order is in direct violation of the MOEF’s own report to cut through these dense forests.
 This decision could have far-reaching consequences for forest cover conservation in India.
 The repercussions of these decisions are being borne by the tribal and non-tribal people residing in and around the Hasdeo Arand.
 Since January 2018, there have been several incidents of human-elephant conflict in the region, which has resulted in both death and the destruction of property.
 If these proposals are granted, the conflict will only increase(1).